 Here’s one example.
 In April 2017, the Charlotte Mecklenburg Board of Education voted to leapfrog down a list of prioritized capital projects to add an additional $127 million to an already large ($800 million) bond referendum package scheduled for a November 2017 vote.
 The decision appeared to represent the kind of backroom politics I was all too familiar with, having spent most of my professional life in New Jersey.
 Reading Grundy’s book helped me understand how decades of underinvestment in everything from gym lockers and athletic facilities, to curricular and extracurricular options at West Charlotte High legitimized and justified the inclusion of an additional $127 million for West Charlotte High School and Bruns Academy, a nearby elementary school.

-By 2005, West Charlotte High School was largely black and low-income, with more than 50 percent of the teaching staff uncertified.
+By 2002, West Charlotte High School was largely black and low-income, with less than two-thirds of the teaching staff fully certified.
 When, in 2006, a bonus of $10,000 was offered to high-performing CMS teachers willing to teach in a low-performing school, not one chose to work at West Charlotte High School.
 The once high-performing West Charlotte High gradually declined in performance until, by the end of the 2000s, it was consistently ranked among the lowest of the low-performing high schools in the state.